24 April 2012

 Emma Jones, the lawyer representing Mrs Worrall and who represented over 100 victims of abuse at the Stafford Hospital said:

-“No matter how many times we have seen this kind of behavior taking place, the regulator seemingly does very little and aims to assure rather than to take the measures needed to make sure this kind of abuse doesn’t happen.”
+“No matter how many times we have seen this kind of behaviour taking place, the regulator seemingly does very little and aims to assure rather than to take the measures needed to make sure this kind of abuse doesn’t happen.”

 “We call on the CQC to ensure that monitoring goes beyond ‘monitoring’ as it needs to use all of its powers to ensure that the abuse of vulnerable individuals stops.
 If the CQC does not have the teeth to ensure that abuse is eradicated then the government needs to set up another body and provide them with the necessary powers to ensure that we never have to see abuse such as that suffered by Mrs Worroll.